caitlinruble/Portfolio/Patient Diagnosis with Machine Learning/README.md

 The top performing models were Random Forest, XGBoost, SVC with RBF kernel, Gradient Boosting which all performed equally by yeilding 100% accuracy, F1 score, precision and recall on the held-out testing data.

 Ultimate model selection was based on balancing the time to train each model with the time it took each to predict an individual patient's diagnosis.
 By this criteria the Random Forest model proved to be the most commputationally and temporally efficient.
-The model metrics file can be found (here)
+The model metrics file can be found [here](https://github.com/caitlinruble/Portfolio/blob/2461a7ea010151c572ab1c75a2c206ac52f9fdaf/Patient%20Diagnosis%20with%20Machine%20Learning/Report/Model%20Metrics.md).

 The data can be found at: ["Disease Prediction Using Machine Learning"](https://user-images.githubusercontent.com/96548036/178046872-f5a4753a-3b53-4bb0-8f38-b773f5a6812d.png) on Kaggle.